Skip to primary navigation Skip to content Skip to footer

 No Experience?
 No Problem

 Plenty of our travelers arrive with zero prior experience, and they leave feeling like underwater naturalists.
 We provide quality equipment tailored to your size, along with expert instruction that turns beginners into confident snorkelers.
+Special flotation devices and extra attention from your guide ensure everyone feels secure, regardless of swimming ability.
+We are happy to cater our tour services to a wide range of ages; please note that children must be 3 and up to snorkel.

 Who You’ll Share the Boat With

-Our boats typically welcome couples, families, and friend groups.
+Our boats typically welcome couples, families, and friend groups of all ages.
 Occasionally, we see corporate or private charters, as well as single travelers.
 The majority come from mainland USA, with international visitors from Canada, Japan, and Australia also eager to find the best snorkeling spots on the Big Island of Hawaii.

 A Location Steeped in Natural and Cultural Significance

-Sacred Waters With Stories to Tell
+Sacred Waters Teeming With Wildlife

 What Awaits You on the Water